shamnani-kamlesh/fast-rt-helpers/readme.md

 ## Description

 This library contains set of helper methods that provide fast runtime access to object's properties and fields.
-Reading/writing data works more than 5x times faster than the classic reflection using GetProperty() -> GetValue / SetValue().
+Reading/writing works 5-10x times faster than the classic reflection using GetField() / GetProperty() and then GetValue / SetValue().

 ## Usage